DryLabRebel/CppStrouTextTutorials/StroustrupCplusplusReviewnExercises.md

 pp 86

 Go to Appendix C
-- Get set up to compile, link and run programs in mac terminal emulator - "Check"
-- Download the "std_lib_facilities.h" from stroustrup.com/Programming - "Check"
+*Check* (25-01-2019) - - Get set up to compile, link and run programs in mac terminal emulator - "Check" *Check* (25-01-2019) - - Download the "std_lib_facilities.h" from stroustrup.com/Programming - "Check"
-- Write, compile and execute Hello World program - "Check"
+*Check* (25-01-2019) - - Write, compile and execute Hello World program - "Check"
-- Only problems I ran into were getting *std_lib_facilities.h* to work correctly now it does
+*Check* (25-01-2019) - - Only problems I ran into were getting *std_lib_facilities.h* to work correctly now it does

 ### Review questions ###